AASHTO - American Association of State Highway Transportation Officials

 A new cooperative Federal Land Management Agency transit program established under Section 3021 of the 2005 Transportation Bill, Safe Accountable, Flexible, Efficient Transportation Equity Act-A Legacy for users (SAFETEA-LU).
 The ATPPL program is managed by the Departments of the Interior and Transportation.
 With the authorization under the section of transit programs, the Department of Transportation lead agency is the Federal Transit Administration rather than the Federal Highway Administration (the lead agency for the Federal Lands Highways Program).

-Eligible agencies include the National Park Service U.S. Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation, and the U.S. Forest Service.
+Eligible agencies include the National Park Service U.S. Fish and Wildlife Service (USFWS), the Bureau of Land Management, the Bureau of Reclamation, and the U.S. Forest Service.
 Project considerations include geographical diversity, variety of project sizes, safety, pollution and congestion reduction, and improvement of mobility.
 Project selection will first occur at the bureau level and then by a multi-agency team.

 Alternatives for Treatment (Historic Structure Report)